International

 Pygmy

-Another well-known Pygmy group in equatorial Africa are the Twa (Batwa), who live in the high mountains and plains around Lake Kivu, in Congo, Rwanda, and Burundi, in symbiosis with the pastoral Tutsi, the agricultural Hutu, and other tribes.
-Many specialize in pottery, which they market; others hunt; some act as court musicians and attendants.
+Another prominent Pygmy group in equatorial Africa is the Twa (Batwa), who live in the high mountains and plains around Lake Kivu, in Congo, Rwanda, and Burundi.
+They coexist with the pastoral Tutsi, the agricultural Hutu, and other tribes.
+The Twa specialize in pottery and hunting, and some members serve as court musicians and attendants.
+In the marshes south of the Congo River, there is a large group of Tswa (Batswa) who, like the Twa, have adopted much of the culture and language of neighboring tribes.
+They primarily sustain themselves through fishing and trapping.

 Related posts